Astonishing Science. Spectacular museum.

 Dr Gill Samuels CBE (Trustee)

-Since her retirement in 2005 she has continued her interest in education, international health policy and practice, women’s careers and public enfranchisement in science.
+After a long career in the research limb of Pfizer, during which she contributed to the discovery and development of a number of medicines, now marketed, she has continued her interest in education, international health policy and practice, women’s careers, and public enfranchisement in science.

-She has served on a number of research council boards (Medical Research Council and Biotechnology & Biological Sciences Research Council) and Government initiatives (Human Genetics Commission, Commission on Intellectual Property Rights, Biosciences Futures Forum, Medicines Foresight Panel, and SETFair, on women’s careers in science), and continues as a special advisor to the British Council.
-Until recently she chaired the Foundation Council of the Global Forum for Health Research, was a member of the board of the Non Governmental Organisation Drugs for Neglected Infectious Diseases (DNDI), and was an advisor to the World Health Organisation.
+She has served on a number of Research Council Boards (MRC, BBSRC) and Government Initiatives (Human Genetics Commission, Commission on Intellectual Property Rights, Biosciences Futures Forum, Medicines Foresight Panel, and SETFair, on women’s careers in science), and continues as a special advisor to the British Council, and the WHO.
+Until recently she chaired the Foundation Council of the Global Forum for Health Research, and was a member of the board of the NGO Drugs for Neglected Infectious Diseases (DNDI).

-She was a founder member of the Rosemary Franklin Award of the Royal Society, the Athena Programme for the advancement of women in academia, and also Chair of the Cheltenham Science Festival, which is now arguably the best science festival in Europe.
-She is now a member of the main Board of Cheltenham Festivals.
+She was a founder member of the Rosemary Franklin Award of the Royal Society, and of the Athena Programme for the advancement of women in academia.

-She is a member of Council of University College, London, of its Finance Committee and of its business board.
-Formerly the Chairman, she is now the current Vice Chairman of the University Women’s Club in London.
+She is a member of Council of University College, London, and of its business board, the current chairman of the University Women’s Club in London, and was recently elected to the Board of the Karachi Education Initiative (KEI UK)

-Dr Samuels is the recipient of a number of national awards and honours, including the Queen’s Guide, a CBE (Commander of the British Empire), the First Woman of Science Award from the CBI (Confederation of British Industry), an Honorary DSc from Sheffield University and an Honorary Fellowship from Cardiff University.
-She is a Lifetime Fellow of the Royal Institution, and was, much to her amusement, no 6 on the 2011 Reuters’ list of Baby Boomer Achievers.
+Awards include Queen’s Guide, CBE (Commander of the British Empire), First Woman of Science Award from the CBI (Confederation of British Industry), Honorary DSc from Sheffield University, Honorary Fellowship from Cardiff University, Lifetime Fellow of the Royal Institution, and now, much to her amusement, no 6 on the 2011 Reuter’s list of Baby Boomer Achievers.

 Professor Dame Athene Donald DBE FRS (Trustee)